-We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Kiran Vyapar Limited [hereinafter called the 'Company'] for the financial year ended 31st March, 2021 ['Audit Period'].
+We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Kiran Vyapar Limited [hereinafter called the 'Company'] for the financial year ended 31st March, 2022 ['Audit Period'].
 Secretarial audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conduct/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company as provided in Annexure I and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period, covering the financial year ended on March 31, 2021 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company as provided in Annexure I and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period, covering the financial year ended on March 31, 2022 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records as maintained by the Company for the financial year ended on March 31, 2021 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records as maintained by the Company for the financial year ended on March 31, 2022 according to the provisions of:

 - 1. The Companies Act, 2013 (the "Act") and the rules made thereunder including any re-enactment thereof; - 2.
 The Securities Contracts (Regulation) Act, 1956 and the rules made thereunder; - 3.
 The Depositories Act, 1996 and the regulations and bye-laws framed thereunder; - 4.
 Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent applicable to the Company; - 5.
 The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ("SEBI Act"), to the extent applicable: - a.
-The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - b.
+The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"); - b.
 The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - c.
 The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - d.
 The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993; - e.
+The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - f.
+Securities and Exchange Board of India (Share Based Employee Benefits & Sweat Equity) Regulations, 2021; - g.
 The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018; - 6.
 Laws specifically applicable to the industry to which the Company belongs, as identified and compliance whereof as confirmed by the management, that is to say: - a.
 Reserve Bank of India Act, 1934; - b.
-Master Direction-Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016; - c.
+Master Direction-Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016 ("RBI Master Directions"); - c.
 Master Direction Non-Banking Financial Companies Auditor's Report (Reserve Bank) Directions, 2016; - d.
-Master Direction-Non-Banking Financial Company Returns (Reserve Bank) Direction, 2016; - e.
-Master Direction-Know Your Customer (KYC) Directions, 2016; - f.
-Master Direction-Monitoring of Fraud in NBFCs (Reserve Bank) Directions, 2016; - g.
-Master Direction Information Technology Framework for NBFC Sector;
+Master Direction Non-Banking Financial Company Returns (Reserve Bank) Direction, 2016; - e.
+Master Direction Know Your Customer (KYC) Directions, 2016;

-- h.
-Master Direction-Miscellaneous Non-Banking Company (Reserve Bank) Directions, 2016; - i.
+- f.
+Master Direction Monitoring of Fraud in NBFCs (Reserve Bank) Directions, 2016; - g.
+Master Direction Information Technology Framework for NBFC Sector; - h.
+Master Direction Miscellaneous Non-Banking Company (Reserve Bank) Directions, 2016; - i.
 Other RBI Guidelines and Circulars as may be applicable

-We have also examined compliance with the applicable clauses of the Secretarial Standards for Board Meetings (SS-1), for General Meetings (SS-2) and for Dividend (SS-3) issued by the Institute of Company Secretaries of India.
+We have also examined compliance with the applicable clauses of the Secretarial Standards for Board Meetings (SS-1) and for General Meetings (SS-2) issued by the Institute of Company Secretaries of India.

-During the audit period, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, etc. as mentioned above.
+During the audit period, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, etc. as mentioned above, except the following -